Understanding Azure App Service Plans and Pricing

 - @simonwaight

-May 2024 Note: a few things have changed in App Service Plans and Pricing recenty and I have an update to this post pending and will have it published soon!
+November 2024 Note: a few things have changed in App Service Plans and Pricing recenty and I have updated this post to capture those changes!

 Like many things in Azure, Azure App Service has a multitude of consumption options available that can sometimes make it hard to determine what option suits your use.
 This post was updated in November 2020 to reflect the current state of services.
 Any questions?
 Leave a comment!